ory/elements/README.md

 ## Versioning and Publishing

-Elements uses a mixture of manual and automated publishing.
+Ory Elements uses a mixture of manual and automated publishing.
 We first need to bump all of the package versions inside of the repository using `lerna version` and then we need to create a GitHub release which will trigger a CI action to build and publish the packages to npm.